 At the end of 2023, my husband and I decided to buy a second home and rent the first.
-It was great timing because we started seriously looking at buying a second home in January 2024, which meant we didn't have much competition, interest rates had dropped a bit, and many homes had lowered their listing prices significantly.
+It was great timing because we started seriously looking at buying a second home in January 2024, which meant less competition, slightly lower interest rates, and plenty of homes with reduced listing prices.
 It didn't matter that it was a bad time to sell because we were buying a second home without selling the first.
-We also found an experienced real estate agent who owned 5 rental properties.
-He gave us advice not only on how to buy a great second home but also on how to be landlords and get our first home ready to rent.

 But even with a solid team, it was a steep learning curve!
 We ran into several obstacles and unexpected expenses along the way.
 Our property management company also missed some crucial requirements for our business license from the city, which resulted in extensive renovations we had to conduct while the tenants were in the property.
 (Spoiler alert: they were not happy and we had to discount the rent for a few months.)